MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 JavaScript's origins are covered [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).

+### What can you do with JavaScript?

+Here are some examples cases using JavaScript in the browser or on the server.

+- make a webpage dynamic (fetching and load data, add validation and transitions)
+- single-page application
+- web server
+- API
+- game design
+- mobile apps
+- machine learning
+- automation

-## Why learn JavaScript - 5 good reasons
+### Why learn JavaScript - 5 good reasons

 Summarized from article [here](https://medium.com/duomly-blockchain-online-courses/why-learn-javascript-5-good-reasons-42aa0d021b4f).

 1. Easy to start with
 2. Great career opportunities
-3. Wide range of usage.
+3. Wide range of usage
 4. A large community
-5. Plenty of sources to learn from.
+5. Plenty of sources to learn from

 ## How to run

 ### Browser